 Build Stronger Teams

 Self-reflection’s effects go beyond the self, Kraemer points out: “If I don’t know myself, is it possible for me to lead myself?
 I doubt that.
 If I can’t lead myself, how could I possibly lead other people?”

 Learn more from Harry Kraemer in the Kellogg Executive Education Enterprise Leadership Program.

 Strong leaders, he says, not only practice self-reflection themselves; they also encourage their teams to do so.
 “I have a responsibility to develop every single person I touch,” says Kraemer.
 And of course, a self-reflective team is a team that has its priorities straight and arrives prepared to deal with any setbacks.

-Next Steps.
 How can leaders get themselves, and their teams, practicing self-reflection?
 Kraemer does not prescribe a specific process; how a person reflects, he says, is a personal matter.
-(In the sidebar, however, he shares some of his favorite prompts.)
+(In this article, however, he shares some of his favorite prompts.)